mario-L-code/opsfleet/innovate-inc.md

   - Versioned, incremental images stored in ECR.

 - **CI/CD & GitOps**
-  - Developers push to GitHub; workflows package, scan, and push images to ECR.
+  - Developers push app code to GitHub; workflows package, scan, and push images to ECR.
   - Deployments pull images from ECR to EKS; 5–10 replicas per service.
-  - Feature branches deploy to dev/staging; main branch merges trigger production.
+  - Feature branches deploy to dev.
+Merging to main branch triggers staging env.
+Approve PR to send to production.
   - Optional: ArgoCD for GitOps-based deployments.
   - Deployment strategies: rolling or canary with PodDisruptionBudgets.
   - Health: Liveness and readiness probes implemented.